 Generous farmers, packing sheds, and produce wholesalers donate fresh produce which is supplied to those in need through multiple channels including food bank distribution, mobile food pantry, and Kids Café.
 During this year’s peak growing season, we collected and distributed nearly 1 million pounds of produce in a single month.

 Mobile Food Pantry

-We utilize our specialty truck (purchased through a Kraft vehicle grant several years ago) to set up a mobile food pantry in areas of greatest need where residents may not have transportation to visit the traditional food pantry.
+We utilize our specialty trucks to set up a mobile food pantry in areas of greatest need where residents may not have transportation to visit the traditional food pantry.
 These “manna drops” as they have been nicknamed can provide those in need with both non-perishable items such as canned food and perishable items such as produce, dairy, and bread.
 This program is particularly effective in migrant camp areas where residents, due to the transitory nature of the population, are not knowledgeable of the services available in the area.

 SHSG provides assistance to local, state and federal government agencies with regard to disaster relief.
 Our South Georgia location enables us to serve as a staging site for the entire Southeast.
 We store disaster relief supplies such as water, food, blankets, etc. and can mobilize these resources quickly, having them on site in a crisis within a matter of hours.

-In addition to these year-round programs, we conduct seasonal and standalone events such as our recent Thanksgiving meal giveaway, at which we were able to distribute over 150,000 pounds of food.
+In addition to these year-round programs, we conduct seasonal and standalone events such as our large scale drive-through distributions.